Alzheimer’s Drug Trials

 Participating in a drug trial may allow you to:

-- Access treatments not yet readily available
+- Access treatments that are not yet available.

-- Try new medications for free
+- Try new medications for free.

-- Talk with a Specialist
+- Talk with a Specialist.

-- Contribute to Alzheimer’s research
+- Contribute to Alzheimer’s research.

 Things to Consider About Participating